 There are a lot of books dealing with the decoration and life within the Victorian house.
 The Dover reprints are, of course a great resource.

 I've read many books from my local libraries and every once in a while I'll find one that I have to buy simply because I thought it was so good and I knew I'd refer to it over and over.
 Here are some books that I've bought within the last couple years, so they are available in bookstores now.
-See if your library has copies.
+You can also see if your library has copies.

 Inside The Victorian Home, A Portrait of Domestic Life in Victorian England